yamankatby/react-native-everywhere/pages/index.md

 ## Build for every screen size

-Since our app will work on different devices with different screen dimensions, we have to design it in such a way that it fits any screen size.
-This is not an easy task (as you might think) since there is no a standard API to use (like iOS and lately Android) so we have to take a look about how every platform handles this natively
+Since our app will work on different devices with different screen dimensions, we have to design it in such a way that it fits any screen size (we usually use the term "responsive design" to refer to this concept).
+This is not an easy task as you might think (web developers have struggled with doing responsive designs for nearly a decade).
+Especially on React Native, where there is no standard API to use.

-_some important moments (imo) in the life of the responsive design on different platforms:_

-- On May 25, 2010, Ethan Marcotte used the term "responsive design" for the first time.
-- On Jan 31, 2012, Bootstrap 2 was released with the 12-column grid system utils.
-- On June 5, 2019, during the Apple WWDC keynote, Craig Federighi made [the announcement of the first version of the new iPadOS](https://youtu.be/psL_5RIBqnY?t=3805).
-- On Oct 27, 2021, “It's time to break away from designing for a 16x9 portrait phone app and start building UI responsively” — [Diana Wong from Android Team In the Android Dev Summit 2021](https://youtu.be/WZgR5Yf1iq8?t=1913) while introducing a new [set of tools and APIs made to make developing for large screens easier](https://developer.android.com/large-screens).
+So in this section, We'll take a look at:

+- How different platforms handles responsive design and what APIs they use
+- The Window Size API in React Native and the other 3rd party solutions out there
+- The solution I made myself to handle responsive design on React Native.

 ## Respecting the Platform